Martin Kimani: Early life

 Kimani was born in 1971 in Mombasa.

 Kimani has a bachelor's degree from the University of New Hampshire (1996).
 He has a master's degree (2003) and a PhD (2013) in War Studies from King's College London, University of London.

 He wrote his master's thesis on oil marketing in Kenya.
 His PhD thesis was about the role of Christian symbolism, the Catholic Church, and racialism in the 1994 Rwandan genocide.

 Career

 Previous roles

 Kimani has worked in Nairobi, Addis Ababa, and New York City and has been employed by the United Nations Human Settlements Programme and the United Nations Environment Programme.

 He was an Associate Fellow at the Conflict, Security & Development Group at King’s College London.

 From April 2011 to December 2012, Kimani was the Director of the Intergovernmental Authority on Development Conflict Early Warning and Response Mechanism in Ethiopia.

+Kimani was Kenya's Permanent Representative to the United Nations, serving from December 2020 to May 2024.
+He was president of the United Nations Security Council for October 2021.

 Current roles

+Kimani was appointed President and CEO of The Africa Center in New York City in 2025.

 Kimani is the Kenyan Presidential Special Envoy for Countering Violent Extremism, and was appointed as the Director of Kenya's National Counter Terrorism Centre in 2015.

 He became the secretary for the Building Bridges Initiative in December 2018.

-Kimani is Kenya's Permanent Representative to the United Nations and has been in that post since December 2020.
-He was president of the United Nations Security Council for October 2021.